jurios/laravel-i18n/README.md

 This process should fired as frequently as possible.
 It's recommended execute this process every deployment.

-## 5 - Showing the localized version to the user
+## 5 - Showing translated texts in the request
 `laravel-i18n` uses the `Laravel` localization system under the hood for showing the translated texts in each request.
 So, in order to show a particular localized version for a request, you should follow the [Laravel localization instructions](https://laravel.com/docs/5.8/localization#configuring-the-locale).
-You must use the Locale `reference` explained in the [Concepts section](#21---concepts).
+You must use the Locale `reference` explained in the [Concepts section](#21---concepts) as the value in the configuration.

-`laravel-i18n` provides an extensible `middleware` which helps you to set the locale and timezone easily.
-Or you can use it as a reference to create your own.
+What's more, `laravel-i18n` provides an extensible `middleware` which helps you to set the locale and timezone easily.
+In case you want to create your own, you can use it as a reference.

 If you want to extend the `middleware`, just create a [middleware](https://laravel.com/docs/5.8/middleware) which extends `\Kodilab\LaravelI18n\Middleware\SetLocale` and define the `getLocale()` function which must